SEIN is a membership organisation, made up of voluntary organisations, community groups and local individuals.

 Over the years, changes to the communities that they supported and to the funding environment led to these 4 networks coming together – in January 2013 the South East Integration Network (SEIN) was formed & became Scotland’s 500th Scottish Charitable Incorporated Organisation (SCIO).

-Our work is funded by Glasgow City Council’s Integrated Grants Fund.
+Our work is funded by the Glasgow Communities Fund and The National Lottery Community Fund.